 Having as it does a theme of sexuality and personal identity I think it might be too easy to dismiss Me, Myself and Mum as a film with a message that might seem a little too worthy to be enjoyable.
 Let me make it clear that this is by far the funniest film I have seen this year, let alone at the festival.
 We see Gallienne travel through Spain and England and see lovingly stylised versions of the countries through the eyes of a young Frenchman.
 We watch a young man tries to explore the gay scene only to be rejected at an orgy for not being Arab.
 We see some frankly bizarrely emotional scenes take place before a mother and son in which both are played by the same actor.
 This film has a lot to offer in its neat 85 minutes.

-Infinitely surprising Me, Myself and Mum is an exquisite and fun piece of cinema and while it has no UK release date yet I implore you to seek it out if it ever does.
+Infinitely surprising Me, Myself and Mum is an exquisite and fun piece of cinema and I implore you to seek it out.
 The film gently teaches us not to judge anyone based on appearance whilst giving you the biggest laugh you’ve had in a good long while.